danelh/verbs/info.md

 The Trainer uses 5371 verbs from wiktionary.
 This is by no means the attested number of Latin verbs; yet, a verb missing from the Trainer is probably quite rare.

-Several different verbs might have the same verb-root. [_Volo_](https://en.wiktionary.org/wiki/volo#Latin), for example, has two distinct conjugation tables: for the first conjugation (meaning to fly) and a irregular conjugation (meaning to wish).
-As long as the verb has different conjugation types, as with _volo_, the Trainer distinguishes between them by adding parentheses containing the conjugation types, hence the Trainer does not have the verb _volo_, but has instead two distict verbs _volo(first)_ and _volo(irregular)_.
+Several different verbs might have the same verb-root. [_Volo_](https://en.wiktionary.org/wiki/volo#Latin), for example, has two distinct conjugation tables: one of the first conjugation (meaning to fly) and a second of irregular conjugation (meaning to wish).
+As long as the verb has different conjugation types, as with _volo_, the Trainer distinguishes between them by adding parentheses containing the conjugation types.
+Hence the Trainer does not have the verb _volo_, but has instead two distict verbs: _volo(first)_ and _volo(irregular)_.

 Unfortunately, the cases different conjugation of the _same_ type, are overlooked by the Trainer.
 Example to this is the verb [_edo_](https://en.wiktionary.org/wiki/edo#Latin) that has two different  conjugation tables of the third conjugation-type.
 In such cases the Trainer will have only one verb with parentheses, and will take the correct answer from the **second** table, so for" _edo(third)_" and "_indicative active perfect 1st singular_" the correct answer would be _edidi_ (meaning I produced) and not _edi_ (meaning I ate).

-To sum everything up, we can look at the verb [_sero_](https://en.wiktionary.org/wiki/sero#Latin) which has 3 distinct conjugations: two of them of the third type, while the other is of the first.
+To sum everything up, we can look at the verb [_sero_](https://en.wiktionary.org/wiki/sero#Latin) which has 3 distinct conjugations: two of them of the third type, while the remaining one is of the first.
 The Trainer will split this verb into two: one of the first conjugation-type and the other of third conjugation-type (the second table will be selected).

 ### Verb Selection
 There are 3 ways to select verb to practice on: